rafasoares/cancancan-wiki/Model-Adapter.md

 end
 ```

-To Run the specs run the following commands.
+You will need many more specs for full coverage but add them one at a time.
+To run the specs execute the following commands.

 ```bash
 MODEL_ADAPTER=mongoid bundle